 Moreover, the JV laws provide that decisions concerning amendments to the AoA, increase or decrease of registered capital, mergers/divisions and termination or dissolution require unanimous approval of the present directors.
 However, under the Company Law, these decisions instead require the approval of two thirds of the shareholders holding voting power.
 In regards to the distribution of dividends, the shareholders are similarly given more flexibility in deciding under the Company Law.
 The JV laws provide that dividends are to be distributed in proportion to the capital contribution of each shareholder.
 Although this is also the default position under the Company Law, shareholders may nevertheless decide on a different scheme by unanimity.

 There are also significant differences concerning the transfer of shares.
-Under the JV laws, a shareholder intending to transfer its shares must obtain the consent of all other shareholders, regardless of whether it is an external or internal transfer.
+Under the JV laws, a shareholder intending to transfer its shares must obtain the consent of all other shareholders, regardless if it is an external or internal transfer.
 The other shareholders furthermore have a pre-emptive right.
 Under the Company Law, consent is not required for internal transfer of shares.
 As for external transfers, the transferring shareholder must obtain the consent of more than half of the other shareholders.
 If consent is refused, the dissenting shareholders have an obligation to purchase the shares.
-If dissenting shareholders refuse to purchase the shares they will be deemed as consenting to the transfer.
+Dissenting shareholders that also refuse to purchase the shares will however be deemed as consenting to the transfer.
 If consent is obtained from more than half of the shareholders, then the shareholders have a pre-emptive right to purchase the shares on the same terms.
 In addition, the Company Law allows shareholders to agree on a different scheme for transfer of shares, in contrast to the JV laws.

-According to the JV laws, if shareholders held less than 25% of the shareholding, then the foreign investors were not eligible for preferential treatment for FIEs.
-While FIEs were subject to the same tax as domestic companies since 2008, in practice, the 25% rule was still treated as minimum requirement for foreign investors.
-Under the FIL, there is no such requirement that foreign shareholders shall hold at least 25% of shares.
+Under the FIL, there is furthermore no requirement that foreign shareholders shall normally hold at least of 25% of shares.
+Under JV laws, if shareholders held less than 25% of the shareholding, then the foreign investors were not eligible for preferential treatment for FIEs.
+While FIEs have been subject to the same tax as domestic companies since 2008, in practice the 25% rule is still normally treated as minimum requirement for foreign investors.
 Foreign investors interested in minority shareholding will therefore benefit from this change.

 What do these changes mean for joint ventures

 With the new FIL, foreign investors need to assess the impact of these changes to their joint ventures.
-It may be necessary for the joint venture parties to re-negotiate and determine how their joint venture agreements should be adjusted in response to these changes, particularly with regard to the corporate governance structure.
-Similarly, for new joint ventures that expect to be established, parties should already now consider these changes and take their impact into account in their agreements.
+It may be necessary for the joint venture parties re-negotiate and determine how their joint venture agreements should be adjusted in response to these changes, particularly with regard to the corporate governance structure.
+Similarly, for new joint ventures that expect to be established prior to 1 January 2020, parties should already now consider the coming changes and take these into account in their agreements.